Disney closing at least a dozen stores in Canada amid e-commerce push

 The Disney Store, a chain of specialty stores selling Disney-themed toys, costumes and other items, currently has 16 locations in Canada listed on its website.

-According to the store locator, three locations in British Columbia are already permanently closed, while four stores in Alberta, one in Manitoba, and four in Ontario are slated to close on or before Aug.
+According to the store locator, three locations in British Columbia are already permanently closed.
+In contrast, four stores in Alberta, Manitoba, and four in Ontario are slated to close on or before Aug.
 18.

 Two Ontario stores continued to be listed as open, while the remaining two locations in that province are outlets that continue to be open.